 The next demand that must be met is around infrastructure and security costs.
 Uniswap has no native infrastructure and security, as Ethereum handles that, and the swappers are the ones who end up paying for those fees in the form of gas.

-Blockswap only needs to exist if there is a market for it, and if there is, users will accept slightly higher fees for that experience.
-Further, if everyone — infrastructure providers, liquidity providers, and arbitrageurs — is incentivized to get more users performing swaps, this will drive Blockswap’s adoption.
+Chainflip only needs to exist if there is a market for it, and if there is, users will accept slightly higher fees for that experience.
+Further, if everyone — infrastructure providers, liquidity providers, and arbitrageurs — is incentivized to get more users performing swaps, this will drive Chainflip’s adoption.

 The notion of sending fees to zero to inflate usage statistics is very common in crypto.
 The majority of volume seen on exchanges comes from zero-fee accounts, which increases the prestige of the coins being traded as well as the exchanges themselves.
 To compete, you have to accept that absurdly low fees are the only way to succeed in a sea of near zero-fee business models.
 But like I keep saying — nothing is free, someone always pays, and in the case of exchanges, listing fees being extorted from projects has been a very popular business model.
 Perhaps governance tokens give users and yield farmers a good deal — but it’s paid for by people buying the token.

 In the end, it’s ensured that if Chainflip is a valuable product, demand for the native currency behind it is stimulated, instead of simply printing tokens to pay people with poorly aligned incentives.
 The trend in DeFi at the moment doesn’t seem to care about this idea at all, regardless of whether or not I’m okay with it — this is how it is, and people are making money (for now).
 But in time, we will see if these practices, market attitudes, and economic designs actually hold water.